 Do you have a favorite piece of tech?
 If so, share your best shot of the gadget alongside the #TechTuesday hashtag.
 While you’re at it, why not ask a tech-related question and throw it in #TipTuesday.
 After all, we all have little tidbits of information to share with our followers.

-Another hashtag, #WisdomWednesday takes a cue from #TipTuesday, allowing you to drop a little insight on your followers when need be.
+Another hashtag, #WednesdayWisdom takes a cue from #TipTuesday, allowing you to drop a little insight on your followers when need be.

 Millennials are one of the largest age groups on Instagram, and seeing as they’ve consumed nearly half of all the wine in the United States in 2015, it’s really not surprising to see the number of people participating in #WineWednesday.
 Using the hashtag is pretty straightforward, too, considering you merely need to a consume vast quantity of wine and depict the debauchery on Instagram for the world to see.

-The apt-titled #WayBackWednesday is another semantic manner of tackling #ThrowbackThursday a day in advance, or #TakeMeBackTuesday a day late, because one day dedicated to a trip down memory lane is apparently not enough.
+The apt-titled #WayBackWednesday is another semantic manner of tackling #ThrowbackThursday a day in advance, or #TakeMeBackTuesday a day late, because just having one day dedicated to a trip down memory lane is apparently not enough.
+Or, just throw on a black and white filter and call it #wednesday_bw, which has more than 10.8 million posts.

 Thursday has always been and will (likely) always be dominated by the preeminent hashtag, #ThrowbackThursday.
 With it, individuals reminisce about the past, and post photos of previous vacations, friends who’ve come and gone, and embarrassing moments from yesteryear.
 It’s fairly no holds barred, and there’s plenty of wiggle room for individuals given anything in your camera roll is technically a #throwback.